Pipeline

 Get timestep of a single ‘step’.

-Check whether the environment is in ‘train’ or ‘eval’ mode.
+Check whether the environment is in training or evaluation mode.

 Return type: